VT Photo Workplace

 TL;DR

 In 2026, mirrorless cameras fully dominate professional and enthusiast photography.
-The Sony A7R VI leads for resolution (85MP), Canon EOS R5 III excels at hybrid photo/video (8K 30fps), and Nikon Z8 offers the best value with flagship features.
+The Sony A7R VI leads high-resolution full-frame options, Canon EOS R5 Mark II remains a strong hybrid photo/video body, and Nikon Z8 offers flagship features at a lower price.
 Lens ecosystem should be the primary deciding factor over body specs.

 Key FactDetail

-Best HybridCanon EOS R5 Mark III — 8K 30fps
+Best HybridCanon EOS R5 Mark II — pro hybrid body

 Best ValueNikon Z8 — stacked sensor, 20fps